rixx/books.rixx.de/data/reviews/flamethrower/of-a-linear-circle-part-iii/index.md

   tags:
   - fanfic
   - learning-the-arts
-  title: 'Of a Linear Circle - Part III'
+  title: Of a Linear Circle - Part III
+plan:
+  date_added: 2021-12-31
 related_books:
 - book: flamethrower/of-a-linear-circle-part-iv
   text: The next book in the series.